Statins: Are these cholesterol-lowering drugs right for you?

 Should you be on a statin?

-Whether you need to be on a statin depends on your cholesterol levels and other risk factors for cardiovascular disease.
+Whether you need to be on a statin depends on your cholesterol levels and other risk factors for heart and blood vessel (cardiovascular) disease.
 Your doctor will consider all of your risk factors for heart attacks and strokes before prescribing a statin.

 - Total cholesterol.
 Most people should try to keep their total cholesterol below 200 milligrams per deciliter (mg/dL), or 5.2 millimoles per liter (mmol/L).

-- Low-density lipoprotein cholesterol (LDL).
-The ideal level for this "bad" cholesterol is under 130 mg/dL, or 3.4 mmol/L. If you've had a heart attack, aim to keep it below 100 mg/dL, or 2.6 mmol/L. If you're at very high risk of a heart attack or stroke, you may need to aim even lower (below 70 mg/dL, or 1.8 mmol/L.
+- Low-density lipoprotein (LDL) cholesterol.
+Aim to keep this "bad" cholesterol under 100 mg/dL, or 2.6 mmol/L. If you have a history of heart attacks or you're at a very high risk of a heart attack or stroke, you may need to aim even lower (below 70 mg/dL, or 1.8 mmol/L).

-The most important thing that your doctor will keep in mind when considering statin treatment is your long-term risk of experiencing a heart attack or stroke.
-If your risk is very low, you probably won't need a statin, unless your LDL is above 190 mg/dL (4.9 mmol/L).
+The most important thing your doctor will keep in mind when thinking about statin treatment is your long-term risk of a heart attack or stroke.
+If your risk is very low, you probably won't need a statin, unless your LDL is above 190 mg/dL (4.92 mmol/L).

 Risk assessment tools

-- People who already have cardiovascular disease related to hardening of the arteries (atherosclerosis).
+- People who already have cardiovascular disease related to hardening of the arteries.
 This group includes people who have had heart attacks, strokes caused by blockages in a blood vessel, ministrokes (transient ischemic attacks), peripheral artery disease, or prior surgery to open or replace coronary arteries.

-- People who have very high LDL (bad) cholesterol.
-This group includes adults who have LDL cholesterol levels of 190 mg/dL (4.9 mmol/L) or higher.
+- People who have very high LDL ("bad") cholesterol.
+This group includes adults who have LDL cholesterol levels of 190 mg/dL (4.92 mmol/L) or higher.

 - People who have diabetes.
-This group includes adults who have diabetes and an LDL between 70 and 189 mg/dL (1.8 and 4.9 mmol/L), especially if they have evidence of vascular disease or other risk factors for heart disease such as high blood pressure, smoking or being older than age 40.
+This group includes adults 40 to 75 who have diabetes and an LDL cholesterol level between 70 and 189 mg/dL (1.8 and 4.9 mmol/L), especially if they have evidence of blood vessel disease or other risk factors for heart disease such as high blood pressure or smoking.

-The U.S. Preventive Services Task Force recommends starting low- to moderate-dose statins in adults ages 40 to 75 who have one or more risk factors for cardiovascular disease (CVD) and at least a 1 in 10 chance of having a CVD event in the next 10 years.
+The U.S. Preventive Services Task Force recommends low- to moderate-dose statins in adults ages 40 to 75 who have one or more risk factors for heart and blood vessel disease and at least a 1 in 10 chance of having a cardiosvascular disease event in the next 10 years.

 Healthy lifestyle is still key for preventing heart disease

-Lifestyle changes are essential for reducing your risk of heart disease, whether you take a statin or not.
+Lifestyle changes are key for reducing your risk of heart disease, whether you take a statin or not.
 To reduce your risk:

-- Eat a healthy diet that's low in saturated fat, trans fat, refined carbohydrates and salt, and rich in fruits, vegetables, fish and whole grains.
+- Eat a healthy diet rich in vegetables, fruits, fish and whole grains and low in saturated fat, trans fat, refined carbohydrates and salt

-- Be physically active, sit less and exercise regularly.
+- Be physically active more often and sit less

-If your cholesterol — particularly the LDL (bad) type — remains high after you make healthy lifestyle changes, statins might be an option for you.
+If your cholesterol — particularly the LDL ("bad") type — stays high after you make healthy lifestyle changes, statins might be an option for you.

 Consider statins a lifelong commitment